UnownHash/Blissey/README.md

 ## 1 Prerequisites
 - tested on: mariadb 10.5/10.6, mysql server 8.0.31
-- add `geofence.json` to golbat/geojson for raw area stats
+- add Golbat/geojson/geofence.json or setup Koji api, containing your mon scan fences.
+Golbat will use these fences to write raw area mon stats to db.
 - enable worker stats on 5m interval in controller config

 ## 2 Setup